 There were oddball legal maneuvers.
 The Illinois legislature passed a bill in 1903 enabling the park board to void Ward's easement on Grant Park, his legal right to have it free of buildings.
 "You can pass all the state legislation you want to," an aide to Ward responded, "but it will not be constitutional if Mr. Ward complains."
 Indeed, the Illinois Supreme Court sided with Ward, as it did on several occasions.

-That is where the Field Museum of Natural History finally came to be built, starting in September 1911.
+That is where the Field Museum of Natural History was finally built, starting in September 1911.

-The battle of the Titans had ended in something of a draw.
+The battle of the Titans had ended in a draw.
 Field got his museum, albeit posthumously.
-Ward, who died in 1913, lived to see his lakefront still largely unspoiled.
+Ward, who died in 1913, lived to see his unspoiled lakefront.
 Chicagoans got both: a world-class museum and an incomparable shoreline.

 The Field Museum of Natural History was added to the National Register of Historic Places in 1975.